Lilpiggie0522/linux-note/linux-note.md

 # Looking for file or directory
 > $ ls | grep FILE_NAME

-# Displays a file conteng
+# Displays a file content
 > $ cat FILE_NAME

 # Deletes a file